 Just as our firm has been eminently successful in the courtroom with obtaining verdicts for our clients, we are also successful in the ADR process.
 Due to our skill, experience and reputation, we have developed an ADR protocol with the area’s largest hospitals and malpractice insurers.
 This protocol makes early resolution of our clients’ cases possible, sometimes before we actually file suit, thereby obtaining a favorable resolution for our clients in a shorter period of time and with less associated expense.

-Schochor and Staton, P.A. offers our clients the best of both worlds: skill and experience at the ADR level where our clients have the opportunity to decide the outcome of their own case and conclude it through settlement, as well as superior trial advocacy in those cases which require resolution by a jury verdict.
+Schochor, Staton, Goldberg, and Cardea, P.A. offers our clients the best of both worlds: skill and experience at the ADR level where our clients have the opportunity to decide the outcome of their own case and conclude it through settlement, as well as superior trial advocacy in those cases which require resolution by a jury verdict.